 Central Vac vs Traditional

-The cleaner system is composed of tubing installed behind drywall that delivers dirt and debris to a power unit, typically installed in a basement or garage.
-Because the vacuum motor is stored in your garage the noise generated from vacuuming with a central vac system is less than a hairdryer or clothes dryer.
+The vacuum system is composed of tubing installed behind drywall that delivers dirt and debris to a power unit, typically installed in a basement or garage.
+Because the vacuum motor is stored in your garage, the noise generated from vacuuming with a central vac system is less than a hairdryer or clothes dryer.
 The central vacuum power unit also supplies more suction power than an upright or canister vacuum because it is equipped with a more powerful motor.
-Inlets are installed in walls throughout your house that attach to a hose and other central vacuum accessories to remove dust, particles, and small debris from interior rooms.
+Inlets are installed in walls throughout your house, and the hoses connect to central vacuum accessories to remove dust, particles, and small debris from interior rooms.

-Our Central vacuum hoses can range from 20 to 50 feet.
-The vacuum hose can be plugged into the inlet valve or be self-contained within the tubing in the wall.
+Our Central vacuum hoses can range from 30 to 60 feet.
+With a standard Central Vacuum System, the vacuum hose is plugged into the tubing in the wall.
 Our newer self-contained hose (see Hide-A-Hose system) eliminates the need to carry a bulky central vacuum hose and find a place to store it.
-The unique Hide-A-Hose central vacuum system uses the vacuums own suction to retract the hose into the wall tubing for storage.
+The unique Hide-A-Hose central vacuum system uses the vacuum's own suction to retract the hose into the wall tubing for storage.

-The Hide-A-Hose central vacuums hoses can also be equipped with an air-driven power brush.
-Central vacuum air-driven (or turbine) power brushes frequently are less expensive because they don't require electrical wires for power to be run to each wall inlet.
+The Hide-A-Hose central vacuum hoses can also be used with an air-driven power brush or our new battery powered electric power brush.
 Many users find that the high suction of central vacuums is more than sufficient by itself for most casual cleaning jobs but reserve a powered brush tool for more difficult tasks.

 In addition to the power brush, standard cleaning tools similar to those used with portable vacuum cleaners are also utilized.
 For further convenience, some owners will keep a set of tools on each floor of their home.
-Automatic dustpans built for central vacuum systems can also be installed in the kick space under a kitchen, bathroom or workroom countertop; enabling a person to use a standard broom to sweep debris directly into a vacuum inlet.
+Automatic dustpans built for central vacuum systems or other quick cleanup products can also be installed in a kitchen, bathroom or workroom.

 Central Vac Installation

 Our Hide-A-Hose wall inlets are connected to the power unit by tubes run inside walls or through vertical pipe chases, closets, the attic, basements, or the cold air return ducts (if permitted by building code).
-In new construction projects, the central vacuum tubing is usually installed during a "rough-in" phase once the building interior framing is complete, after other in-wall utilities (e.g. plumbing, HVAC, electrical, etc.) and just before drywall, paneling, or other surface finishes are installed.
+In new construction projects, the central vacuum tubing is usually installed during a "rough-in" phase after the interior framing and other in-wall utilities (e.g. plumbing, HVAC, electrical, etc.) are complete, and just before drywall, paneling, or other surface finishes are installed.
 Central vacuum tubing should be installed before cabling (for electric power, telephone, LAN, etc.), since routing of wiring is usually less constrained than tubing.
 In a similar manner to plumbing and electrical fixtures, the vacuum inlet fittings and final connections are installed in a finish phase after the wall finishing is complete.

 Vacuum tubing systems may be installed by central vacuum dealers, electricians or plumbers.
 (Retrofitting of vacuum tubing in existing home can be easy and cost-effective when a trained central vacuum dealer is involved.)